Armodafinil (By mouth)

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, high blood pressure, or a history of mental illness, depression, drug abuse, or alcohol abuse.
-Also tell your doctor if you have mitral valve prolapse or any other heart disease, or if you have recently had chest pain (angina) or a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, high blood pressure, or a history of mental illness, depression, or drug or alcohol abuse.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing